 Creating a Roommate Bills Contract

-Once the lease has been negotiated, the bills have all been cleared up, and everyone is in agreement, you may be considering some sort of “roommate contract” spelling out exactly what was decided upon, which everyone reads and signs.
+Once the lease has been negotiated, the bills have all been cleared up, and everyone is in agreement, consider creating some sort of “roommate contract” that spells out exactly what was decided upon, which everyone reads and signs.

 Sharing a Spreadsheet of Expenses